oneclickvirt/oneclickvirt.github.io/docs/en/guide/docker/docker_build.md

 Container_Name SSH_Port Root_Password Number_of_Cores Memory Start_of_Public_Port End_of_Public_Port Disk_Size
 ```

-One line corresponds to information about a container, the docker's ipv6 address can only be looked up within the container itself, it doesn't exist in the docker's configuration.
+Each line corresponds to one container.
+The IPv6 address can only be checked from inside that container.

 ## Uninstall all Docker containers and images

-The following command offload ignores ndpresponder to prevent IPv6 configuration failure
+The following cleanup command keeps `ndpresponder` to avoid breaking IPv6 configuration.

 ```shell
 docker ps -a --format '{{.Names}}' | grep -vE '^ndpresponder' | xargs -r docker rm -f